While I was turning on the camera I saw this amazing sneaker.

 When Franklin Roosevelt promised Americans a Nude Eel, they were perplexed and a little frightened.
-But they grew to cherish Social Security and collective bargaining rights.

 A story on NPR about research into motivating teachers got my attention.
 Researchers experimented with offering Chicago-area teachers different types of bonuses to see how they affected student performance (as measured by test scores).
-They found that test scores improved the most if the bonus was given to the teachers up front with the threat of taking it away when students didn’t perform.

 If you think time travel stories are confusing, try watching the Back to the Future trilogy out of order.

 During presidential election years the news media treats us to repeated reminders about why we should care about Florida.
-It’s a swing state, or “battleground” state, if you prefer applying warfare terms to everything unlike war.
-The Economist this week, as it does quadrennially, summarized the demographics that make it such a crucial place.

 Fudge Mint Day: a delicious accounting of our sins.